open-pioneer/trails-starter/docs/GettingStarted.md

 ## Cloning the project

-Clone the repository from Github to get a copy of the code:
+Clone the repository from GitHub to get a copy of the code:

 ```bash
 $ git clone https://github.com/open-pioneer/trails-starter.git PROJECT_NAME